The Julian Calendar was in use in England before 1752.

 e.g. Twentieth Five yeare of the reign of our Sovereign Lord King James of England, Ireland & France etc.

-To help figure out the date, please see click on the Monarch's List. for the years of reign to help you out.
+To help calculate the date, please see the Monarch's List. page for a list of dates for their reigns to help you out.

-calendars.
-The same website Click has a page to calculate number of years, months and days between two given dates.
+The same website Click has a page to calculate number of days, months, years between two given dates.